tkellen/kwm/README.md

 Kubernetes is quite a challenge.

-It's almost inevitable that tool authors will simplify the configurability of the system through a leaky abstraction of their own configuration files and command line flags.
+It's almost inevitable that tool authors will simplify the configurability of the system through an abstraction of their own configuration file formats and command line flags.
 That's the whole point.
 Make the thing easier.

-As I dug in, I realized I didn't want any more layers of abstraction.
-I already had a shell script that worked.
-Everything it did was right there in plain old bash.
-If I needed to configure something differently, I'd just change the script.
+As I dug in, I realized I didn't want more layers of abstraction.
+I'd already written everything I needed to do to my servers: it was right there in plain old bash.
+If I wanted to configure something differently, I'd just change the script.

-So, I wrapped the whole thing in a command line interface and joined the ranks of folks trying to tame this madness.
+So, I wrapped the thing in a command line interface and joined the ranks of folks trying to tame this madness.
+So far, it's working well.
+Give it a try!

-If you use this in production, feel free to check it into revision control and change it as you see fit.
-It's your installer.

-If you use this for learning, I hope you'll be able to understand Kubernetes an order of magnitude faster than I did.

-Enjoy!

 ### Ideas for Improvements
 - Expand built-in workshops for operators with less experience.